leoyala/leoyala.github.io/_drafts/2021-04-17-dynamic_plotting_python.md

 ```

+We will test the performance of plotting scatter visualizations of both datasets with each of the tools that have been
+presented until now.
+We will use the build-in functionality `%timeit` inside of IPhyton for this purpose.
+Below you can
+see the results.

+It is important to notice here that even though mppld3 takes a small time for plotting, the call of `mpld3.show()` takes
+a lot longer, making it even impossible to plot the big dataset.

+Another important finding here is that even though plotly takes longer to plot a  big dataset (still around milliseconds).
+The dynamic interactions of the result are considerably more responsive that all the others, which is in the end what we
+are looking for.
+This can be due to the fact that Plotly uses **NVIDIA RAPIDS** to accelerate the plot of big datasets.
+The take home message of this section is:
+> If you are plotting small datasets you can use any of these tools, and you will see almost no difference in performance.
+> If you want to plot big datasets, go with `plotly` whenever possible for more responsive plots.

 ```commandline
 Plotly:
 Small dataset: 27.1 ms ± 252 µs per loop (mean ± std. dev. of 7 runs, 10 loops each)